FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 A. LIABILITY: Exhibitor is solely responsible for the space leased by Exhibitor and shall not injure, mar, or deface the premises.
 Exhibitor shall not cause or allow any nails, hooks, stakes or screws to be driven into any part of the park without express written permission from Producer.
 Furthermore, Exhibitor shall not affix to any existing part of the Event any advertisement, signs, etc., or use Scotch tape, masking tape, or any other adhesive materials on painted surfaces.
 Exhibitor agrees to reimburse Producer for any loss or damage to the premises or equipment occurring in the space leased to Exhibitor.
 Producer or its sponsors shall not be liable for failure to perform its obligations under this Agreement as a result of strikes, riots, Acts of God, or any other causes beyond its control.

-B. RELEASE: On behalf of Exhibitor, its business, its business partners, its employees, owners, representatives, spouses or domestic partners of employees, owners representatives, the children, and respective and/or collective issue, parents, siblings, heirs, assigns, personal representatives, estate(s) hired staff members, and anyone else who can claim by or through such person or persons (collectively, the “Releasing Parties”) of employees, owners, representatives of Exhibitor, (i) Exhibitor WAIVES, RELEASES, AND DISCHARGES THE FOLLOWING PERSONS OR ENTITIES: Producer, the City, County, and State where the Event is hosted, their insurance carriers, sponsors, exhibitors, Event vendors, Event promoters, subcontractors, product suppliers, participating charities, Event and Event directors, employees, instructors, volunteers, event location owners and landlords, all states, cities, counties, or localities in which events or segments of events are held, and the stakeholders, parent companies, subsidiaries, officers, directors, employees, representatives, volunteers, and agents of any of the above (the “Released Parties”) FROM ANY AND ALL CLAIMS, LOSSES, OR LIABILITIES FOR DEATH, PERSONAL INJURY, PARTIAL OR PERMANENT DISABILITY, CONTRACTING OR EXPOSING EXHIBITOR OR OTHERS TO ANY PANDEMIC, SUCH AS THE RECENT COVID-19 CORONAVIRUS, PROPERTY DAMAGE, MEDICAL OR HOSPITAL BILLS, THEFT OR DAMAGES OF ANY KIND, INCLUDING ECONOMIC LOSSES TO EXHIBITOR OR ITS BUSINESS DUE TO EVENT ATTENDANCE, CLOSURE, OR ANY OTHER REASON WHATSOEVER, OR ANY LOST AND/OR STOLEN ITEMS, WHICH ARISE OUT OF, OR RELATE TO EXHIBITOR’s PARTICIPATION IN, OR ITS TRAVELING TO AND FROM THE EVENT, in any manner whatsoever, even if such claims, losses, or liabilities are caused by the ordinary negligence or acts or omissions of the Released Parties; and (b) ALSO AGREES that the Released Parties shall not be responsible or liable in any way for: (ii) any safety, participation or accounting procedures (“Procedures”) of any event, or any changes thereof (iii) any other harm caused by an occurrence related to any event, from and against any claim or cause of action arising out of the receipt or use of any Procedures associated with the Event, (iv) late, lost, delayed, damaged, incomplete, illegible, unintelligible, misdirected or otherwise undeliverable prizes, payments, or other materials
+B. RELEASE: On behalf of Exhibitor, its business, its business partners, its employees, owners, representatives, spouses or domestic partners of employees, owners representatives, the children, and respective and/or collective issue, parents, siblings, heirs, assigns, personal representatives, estate(s) hired staff members, and anyone else who can claim by or through such person or persons (collectively, the “Releasing Parties”) of employees, owners, representatives of Exhibitor, (i) Exhibitor WAIVES, RELEASES, AND DISCHARGES THE FOLLOWING PERSONS OR ENTITIES: Producer, City of Surprise, and Maricopa County, their insurance carriers, sponsors, exhibitors, Event vendors, Event promoters, subcontractors, product suppliers, participating charities, Event and Event directors, employees, instructors, volunteers, event location owners and landlords, all states, cities, counties, or localities in which events or segments of events are held, and the stakeholders, parent companies, subsidiaries, officers, directors, employees, representatives, volunteers, and agents of any of the above (the “Released Parties”) FROM ANY AND ALL CLAIMS, LOSSES, OR LIABILITIES FOR DEATH, PERSONAL INJURY, PARTIAL OR PERMANENT DISABILITY, CONTRACTING OR EXPOSING EXHIBITOR OR OTHERS TO COVID-19 CORONAVIRUS, PROPERTY DAMAGE, MEDICAL OR HOSPITAL BILLS, THEFT OR DAMAGES OF ANY KIND, INCLUDING ECONOMIC LOSSES TO EXHIBITOR OR ITS BUSINESS DUE TO EVENT ATTENDANCE, CLOSURE, OR ANY OTHER REASON WHATSOEVER, OR ANY LOST AND/OR STOLEN ITEMS, WHICH ARISE OUT OF, OR RELATE TO EXHIBITOR’s PARTICIPATION IN, OR ITS TRAVELING TO AND FROM THE EVENT, in any manner whatsoever, even if such claims, losses, or liabilities are caused by the ordinary negligence or acts or omissions of the Released Parties; and (b) ALSO AGREES that the Released Parties shall not be responsible or liable in any way for: (ii) any safety, participation or accounting procedures (“Procedures”) of any event, or any changes thereof (iii) any other harm caused by an occurrence related to any event, from and against any claim or cause of action arising out of the receipt or use of any Procedures associated with the Event, (iv) late, lost, delayed, damaged, incomplete, illegible, unintelligible, misdirected or otherwise undeliverable prizes, payments, or other materials

 (v) or communications via telephone, electronic, hardware or software program, network, Internet or computer malfunctions, failures, or difficulties of any kind; (vi) any condition caused by events beyond the control of the Released Parties that may cause any event, and its event Procedures therefrom, or any results of the Procedures to be disrupted or corrupted; (vii) any printing, human, typographical or other errors or ambiguities in (or involving) any materials associated with any of the Procedures; (viii) any and all losses, damages, rights, claims and action of any kind in connection with or resulting from participation in the event Procedures; (ix) acceptance, possession, remittal or use of any prizes or payments; (x) any alleged violation by Exhibitor of any law, regulation, or right held by a third party; (xi) any event where time and location changes, based on city permit processing and/or scheduling conflicts with location property Producers; (xii) any event where production time has exceeded, which leads to Procedures being adjusted to accommodate for time constraints in Exhibitor’s city; and (xiii) any challenge or event were the weather is too dangerous for completing any event, and needs to be stopped before Exhibitor can complete any event.

-D. COVENANT NOT TO SUE / PANDEMIC: (i) EXHIBITOR AGREES NOT TO SUE ANY OF THE RELEASED PARTIES IN SECTION (5) OF THIS AGREEMENT FOR ANY AND ALL CLAIMS, LOSSES, OR LIABILITIES FOR DEATH, PERSONAL INJURY, PARTIAL OR PERMANENT DISABILITY, CONTRACTING OR EXPOSING EXHIBITOR OR OTHERS TO ANY PANDEMIC, SUCH AS THE RECENT COVID-19 CORONAVIRUS, PROPERTY DAMAGE, MEDICAL OR HOSPITAL BILLS, THEFT OR DAMAGES OF ANY KIND, INCLUDING ECONOMIC LOSSES DUE TO EVENT ATTENDANCE, CLOSURE, OR ANY OTHER REASON WHATSOEVER, OR LOST AND/OR STOLEN ITEMS, AND ALL POTENTIAL LIABILITIES LISTED IN SECTION (5) OF THIS AGREEMENT, THAT ARISE OUT OF OR RELATE TO EXHIBITOR’S PARTICIPATION IN THE EVENT; and (ii) To the fullest extent permitted by law, EXHIBITOR AGREES TO DEFEND, PAY ON BEHALF OF, INDEMNIFY AND HOLD HARMLESS THE RELEASED PARTIES IN SECTION (5) OF THIS AGREEMENT for any and all claims or demands, suits, loss, or liabilities assessed against them by me, my parent or guardian, co-participants, rescuers, and others, as a result of ALL POTENTIAL LIABILITIES LISTED IN SECTION (5) OF THIS AGREEMENT, THAT ARISE OUT OF OR RELATE TO EXHIBITOR’S PARTICIPATION IN ANY EVENT WHATSOEVER.
+D. COVENANT NOT TO SUE / COVID-19: (i) EXHIBITOR AGREES NOT TO SUE ANY OF THE RELEASED PARTIES IN SECTION (5) OF THIS AGREEMENT FOR ANY AND ALL CLAIMS, LOSSES, OR LIABILITIES FOR DEATH, PERSONAL INJURY, PARTIAL OR PERMANENT DISABILITY, CONTRACTING OR EXPOSING EXHIBITOR OR OTHERS TO COVID-19 CORONAVIRUS, PROPERTY DAMAGE, MEDICAL OR HOSPITAL BILLS, THEFT OR DAMAGES OF ANY KIND, INCLUDING ECONOMIC LOSSES DUE TO EVENT ATTENDANCE, CLOSURE, OR ANY OTHER REASON WHATSOEVER, OR LOST AND/OR STOLEN ITEMS, AND ALL POTENTIAL LIABILITIES LISTED IN SECTION (5) OF THIS AGREEMENT, THAT ARISE OUT OF OR RELATE TO EXHIBITOR’S PARTICIPATION IN THE EVENT; and (ii) To the fullest extent permitted by law, EXHIBITOR AGREES TO DEFEND, PAY ON BEHALF OF, INDEMNIFY AND HOLD HARMLESS THE RELEASED PARTIES IN SECTION (5) OF THIS AGREEMENT for any and all claims or demands, suits, loss, or liabilities assessed against them by me, my parent or guardian, co-participants, rescuers, and others, as a result of ALL POTENTIAL LIABILITIES LISTED IN SECTION (5) OF THIS AGREEMENT, THAT ARISE OUT OF OR RELATE TO EXHIBITOR’S PARTICIPATION IN ANY EVENT WHATSOEVER.

 E. PHOTO RELEASE: Exhibitor GRANTS PERMISSION for the use of its name and/or likeness relating to its participation in any event, and Exhibitor waives all right to any future compensation to which it may otherwise be entitled as a result of the use of its likeness.
 ALSO AGREE that the Released Parties shall not be responsible or liable in any way FROM THE USE OR REUSE OF ITS APPEARANCE, PERFORMANCE, NAME, VOICE, LIKENESS, OR BIOGRAPHICAL INFORMATION (including, without limitation, any claim that such use invades any right of privacy and/or publicity)